 Individuals are not entitled to hold a licence.
 We only offer licences to registered companies (or equivalent bodies such as those created by statute).
 No company or organisation can hold more than one community radio licence.
 There are also restrictions on ownership between commercial radio and community radio.

-It means any profits generated by the community radio station cannot be given to shareholders for example, or to benefit the people running the service.
+It means that any profits generated by the community radio station cannot be given to shareholders, for example, or used to benefit the people running the service.
 However, this requirement does not prevent stations from paying staff.
-Any profit or surplus must be used for securing or improving the future provision of the radio service or for delivering social gain/community benefits to the station's target community.
+Any profit or surplus must be used for securing or improving the future provision of the radio service or for delivering social gain/ community benefits to the station's target community.

 Each station can carry advertising and sponsorship, although there are rules on how much income they can take from these sources (income above £15,000 from advertising and sponsorship must be balanced with additional income from other sources).
 A small number of community stations – where they overlap with small commercial services whose studios are not co-located with other stations – are restricted to a maximum of £15,000 from advertising and sponsorship.

 Ofcom can only accept applications for community radio licences as part of a licensing round, and not at any other time.
 Ofcom will usually advertise a licensing round and invite applications by posting information on its website.
 See below for more information on the latest licensing round.

 To be kept informed about community radio, including notification of when we invite applications, as well as other broadcasting issues, sign up for our broadcasting email updates

 Ofcom announced the latest round in April 2011.
 Applications for new licences open on a region by region basis.

 Potential applicants should note that there are large parts of the UK where there are no suitable FM frequencies available.
 This is mainly in major towns and cities.

 Closing date for applications